 Transforming Touch®

 This is not “massage therapy with a twist.”
 Transforming Touch® provides structured, neurophysiological protocols designed to reduce the impact of early stress and trauma on the nervous system.
-Even when there’s no hands-on contact, subtle, intentional work can create profound shifts in the body and mind, helping the nervous system learn that safety and connection are possible.
+Even when there’s no hands-on contact, subtle, intentional work can create lasting shifts in the body and mind, helping the nervous system learn that safety and connection are possible.

 “I have been working with Bianca for over a year now.
 I have developmental and shock trauma, and the healing journey has been very slow.
 In the past few months, Bianca introduced me to Transforming Touch®, and having this experience has felt like intense reprogramming of some very early experiences.
 In particular, I have had very strong responses to the Fear Paralysis and Moro Enhancements.
 The intensity was new and ran very deep.